-Ereshefsky (1991) understands the "traditional" notion of a natural kind approximately along the lines indicated in section 0.3; he therefore concludes that species are not kinds but "historical entities."
-Still, he does maintain that some of them are individuals as well whereas others are not, so he does not take the category individual to be incompatible with the much more kind-like category historical entity, which includes the higher taxa.
+Ereshefsky (1991) understands the "traditional" notion of a natural kind approximately along the lines indicated in the earlier section entitled "strategy"; he therefore concludes that species are not kinds, but "historical entities."
+Still, he does maintain that some of them are individuals as well, whereas others are not, so he does not take the category individual to be incompatible with the much more kindlike category historical entity, which includes the higher taxa.

-Finally, Wilson (1996) seems to hold that Dupre's conception, if developed in Dupre's promiscuous or pluralist style, would commit one to "the absurdity of saying that one and the same thing is a natural kind and an individual" (310).
-But even he then goes on to say that the choice between the two conceptions of species is "merely pragmatic," suggesting, I believe, that neither has an advantage in regards to satisfying the accommodation demands of biology.
+Finally, Wilson (1996) seems to hold that Dupré's conception, if developed in Dupré's promiscuous or pluralist style, would commit one to "the absurdity of saying that one and the same thing is a natural kind and an individual" (p.
+310).
+But even he then goes on to say that the choice between the two conceptions of species is "merely pragmatic," suggesting, I believe, that neither has an advantage in satisfying the accommodation demands of biology.
 What I propose is that by seeing the similarities between the inductive and explanatory roles played by reference to natural kinds, on the one hand, and by reference to individuals, on the other, we can see why the distinction between natural kinds and (natural) individuals is, in an important way, merely pragmatic.

 After all, successful induction and explanation depend just as much on the accommodation of our individuative practices for individuals to relevant causal structures as on the accommodation of those practices for kinds.
 A failure to be able to recognize the various stages in the maturation of an organism as stages of the same organism would undermine induction and explanation in biology just as much as a failure to deploy accommodated schemes of classification for the organisms themselves.
 The fact that it is, for certain familiar cases, easier to get this sort of thing right should not prevent our recognition that the classification of temporal stages as temporal stages of the same individual must meet just the same constraints of accommodation as the classification of individuals into natural kinds.
-Nor should it lead us to miss the point that sometimes accommodation of inferential practices for individuals is a real scientific achievement, as in the case of organisms whose larval and adult stages are so dissimilar as to appear contraspecific.
+Nor should this fact lead us to miss the point that sometimes accommodation of inferential practices for individuals is a real scientific achievement, as in the case of organisms whose larval and adult stages are so dissimilar as to appear contraspecific.
 If the truth be known, the spatial or temporal stages of a natural individual form something like a natural kind.

-It may seem odd to think of the stages of some ordinary object--that rock over there, for example--as forming a natural kind; after all, particular rocks aren't typically explanatorily important enough to make the honorific title "natural kind" seem appropriate.
-This is less clearly so for some bigger rocks--that of Gibraltar, for example--or for other sorts of individuals--Oliver Cromwell, let's say.
-In these cases, and lots of others, the accommodation which underwrites cogent explanatorily important individual entities.
+It may seem odd to think of the stages of some ordinary object-that rock over there, for example-as forming a natural kind; after all, particular rocks aren't typically explanatorily important enough to make the honorific title natural kind seem appropriate.
+This is less clearly so for some bigger rocks the rock of Gibraltar, for example-or for other sorts of individuals-Oliver Cromwell, let's say.
+In these cases and many others, the accommodation that underwrites cogent explanations (I assume that historical explanations count as causal and require accommodation) depend on our capacities to individuate explanatorily important individual entities.
 Of course, if biological species are individuals, then they are individuals with the explanatory importance characteristic of natural kinds.